Updated: December 2018

 The Old Days

 It is kind of sad that nowadays travel has changed so much in that we have to pay extra to bring luggage, pay so many change fees, or pay extra to not take an hour in the security line.
-But on the flip side, travel is also more accessible than it’s ever been with savings from budget airlines (I heart Southwest) and different flight sites like OptionsAway.com that allows you to lock in the airfare price of a flight before booking for a small fee (again like we used to do for free).
+But on the flip side, travel is also more accessible than it’s ever been with savings from budget airlines (I heart Southwest) and all the different flight sites like my favorites, Google flights and Kayak.

-- Go to GlobalEntry and apply.
-You will now have an online account.
+- Go to the Trusted Traveler Programs site and apply and pay the fee.
 Next you will be notified that you have been approved or not and can schedule an “interview” date and time.
-I was approved in just a day or two (the government was ‘open’ then).
+I was approved in just a day or two.

 - Schedule your interview appointment.
-Next, you have to go into an airport that has these offices (your local one or any one you’ll be flying through).
+You have to go into an airport that has these offices (your local one or any one you’ll be flying through).
+Some larger cities have ‘field offices’ downtown as well.
 Some airports are booked up more than others.
 I checked O’Hare for October, but nothing was available the day of my next flight so I tried my returning airport (Newark) and times were open.
 Voila!
 I made an appointment for about two weeks after I applied.
+I didn’t want to make a special trip to the airport just for this, so try to go when you are flying anyway.

 - Have your interview.
-By the way, no interviewing really happens.
+By the way, no interviewing really happens or at least it didn’t for me.
 I was asked into the tiny, makeshift office at Newark International Airport with three other applicants.
 We all watched a video about how Global Entry works.
 The officer called me up to the desk to check my passport and license and digitally took my finger and thumb prints.
 They gave us little info booklets and sent us on our way.
 No red flags…so I guess I passed!

 - TSA Pre-check sign up.
 I was now officially ready for Global Entry, but there was one more step to make sure I got the pre-check.
-You have to go to any of the big airline carriers’ websites listed above and go into your account info and enter your new “traveler ID number” in the correct field.
+You have to go to the websites of the airlines you use and go into your account info and enter your new “traveler ID number” in the correct field.
+Don’t miss this step!

 That’s it.
 Now when you print your boarding pass for your next flight, the little TSA Pre-check logo should be printed on it.